Sargasso Sea: Threats

 Bacteria that consume plastic have been found in the plastic-polluted waters of the Sargasso Sea; however, it is unknown whether these bacteria ultimately clean up poisons or simply spread them elsewhere in the marine microbial ecosystem.
 Plastic debris can absorb toxic chemicals from ocean pollution, potentially poisoning anything that eats it.

-Others

-Human activity in the Sargasso Sea has negatively impacted it, such as over-fishing and shipping.
+Human activity in the Sargasso Sea has negatively affected it, such as over-fishing and shipping.

 Depictions in popular culture

 The Sargasso Sea is often portrayed in literature and the media as an area of mystery.
 It is often depicted in fiction as a dangerous area where ships are mired in weed for centuries, unable to escape.
+Outer-space equivalents are a recurring motif in science fiction.